 Find out what these words and others refer to on:

-Sue Zuckerer who has applied for a German passport sent me the following link about the many British people who are doing the same.
+Sue Zuckerer now has a German passport and she sent me the following link about the many British people who are applying for German passports.

 Mehr Briten als jemals zuvor in Deutschland eingebürgert

 Nach der Brexit-Entscheidung hat die Zahl der Einbürgerungen von Briten in Deutschland einen Rekordwert erreicht.